browserengineering/book/book/accessibility.md

 integrate a browser with the accessibility APIs of each OS.
 Further, it's not very easy to find Python bindings for these APIs, especially Linux.
-And as you'll see, it really isn't very hard to get the basics working, though a big reason is that these days there are high-quality text-to-speeh libraries available for non-commerical use.
+And as you'll see, it really isn't very hard to get the basics working, though a big reason is that these days there are high-quality text-to-speech libraries available for non-commercial use.

 The first step is to install something that can read text out loud.
 For this we'll use two libraries: one that converts text to audio files, and one that